ennucore/clippinator/README.md

 will do it.
 It poses tasks like that to itself on its own, to a varying degree of success.
 But combined with you, it will be able to do everything while only requiring a little bit of your intervention.
-If the project is easy, you will just provide the most high-level guidance ("Write a link shortener web service"), and if it's more complicated, you will be more involved, but **Clippy** will still do most of the work.
+If the project is easy, you will just provide the most high-level guidance ("Write a link shortener web service"), and if it's more complicated, you will be more involved, but **Clippinator** will still do most of the work.

 ![](images/map.png)